Gromov width of the disk cotangent bundle of spheres of revolution: Introduction

 Let $S^2\subset \R^3$ denote the unit sphere endowed with the Riemannian metric induced from $\R^3$.
 In \cite{ferreira2021symplectic}, the first and second authors showed that The goal of this article is to generalize this result to spheres of revolution, which are either an ellipsoid or Zoll.
 We will now explain both cases.

 For $a,b,c>0$, let $\mathcal{E}(a,b,c)\subset \R^3$ be the ellipsoid defined by the equation:

 When the two parameters $a,b$ coincide, we get an ellipsoid of revolution, also called a spheroid.
 Up to a normalization, we can assume that $a=b=1$.
 We say that $\mathcal{E}(1,1,c)$ is oblate when $c<1$ and prolate if $c>1$.
 We also note that $S^2= \mathcal{E}(1,1,1)$.
 In order to state the Gromov width of $D^* E(1,1,c)$, we need to use elliptical integrals.
-We now recall the definition\footnote{Note that this differs slightly from the standard definitions of the complete elliptic integrals.} of the complete elliptical integrals of the first, second and third kinds.
+We now recall the definition\footnote{Note that this differs slightly from the standard definitions of the complete elliptic integrals, more specifically, we take $k$ instead of $k^2$.
+Moreover, these functions take real values for all $k\in(-\infty,1)$.} of the complete elliptical integrals of the first, second and third kinds.
 For $k,n<1$, let